Realityloop/foundry/README.md

 ## Recommended usage

-Create a directory for your project then use the `composer create-project` command to download the required code as shown here:
+Create a directory for your project then use the `composer create-project` command to download the required code as shown here (as of Drupal 11 you will require php 8.3 to execute this):

 ```
 composer create-project -s dev realityloop/foundry [destination]